raghavmecheri/InterviewPrep/InterviewNotes.md

 	- You esseentially run two BFS-es, one from each node.
 	- When their searches collide, we've found a path
 - Reduces the amount of exploration needed.
 Ref <a href="https://www.geeksforgeeks.org/bidirectional-search/">here</a>

-### AVL Trees
-- Trees that automatically do rotations to become BST's - used to combat the issues faced by using BSTs.

 # Topic 2: Sorting Algorithms